Fred Clarke (educationist)

 During the 1930s and 1940s, he was also a strong advocate for educational reform in England and Wales.
 Clarke was fully involved in the public educational debate at the time and a member of a private group of leading educational thinkers known as 'The Moot'.
 He is known particularly for his book Education and Social Change: an English interpretation from 1940.
 Other books include the collection of essays Essays in the Politics of Education (1923) and Freedom in the Educative Society (1948).

 Early life

-Sir Fred Clarke was born on 2nd August 1880 at High Cogges, Witney, Oxfordshire, his parents were Mr. & Mrs William Clarke.
+Sir Fred Clarke was born on 2 August 1880 at High Cogges, Witney, Oxfordshire, his parents were Mr. & Mrs William Clarke.
 He moved with his family to Oxford where he attended St. Ebbe's Anglican Boys' School which was a monitorial school and where he was selected to be one of the pupil-teachers (1894-1899).

 Sir Fred Clarke obtained a first-class in the Queen's Scholarship which entitled him to subsidised attendance at the Oxford University Day Training Teaching College at St. Catherine's Society for poor scholars who provisioned their own lodgings.
-In order to obtain a degree he also studied History in addition to his studies for a Teaching Certificate and hence graduated with a Batchelor of Arts with first-class honours for his four year degree course (1899-1903).
+In order to obtain a degree he also studied history in addition to his studies for a Teaching Certificate and hence graduated with a Bachelor of Arts with first-class honours for his four-year degree course (1899-1903).